 Born and raised in Whangarei, Leslie took up swimming aged 11 but after he was soundly beaten on his debut appearance at the 2006 IPC Swimming World Championships he admits he “nearly gave the sport away“ only to be persuaded to carry on by his parents.
-It proved an inspired decision as Cameron relocated to Auckland to hook up with a new coach, Simon Mayne, and the pair opted to try an new event – the Men’s 150m Individual Medley SM4.
+It proved an inspired decision as Cameron relocated to Auckland to connect with a new coach, Simon Mayne, and the pair opted to try a new event – the Men’s 150m Individual Medley SM4.

 In their first full year together, Cameron blitzed to “a shock“ gold medal in a world record time in their new event at the Beijing 2008 Paralympics – a feat he was to repeat at the London 2012 and Rio 2016 Paralympic Games.

-With a gold medal and world record at the Rio 2016 Paralympics, Cameron’s exceptional performance shone among a stand-out team of 31 Paralympians.
-The New Zealand Paralympic Team secured a stunning 21 medals across 12 individual medallists (nine gold, five silver and seven bronze).
-The Team ranked first in the world per capita and 13th in the world overall.
+With a gold medal and world record at the Rio 2016 Paralympics, Cameron played his part in a NZ Paralympic Team (NZPT) which secured a stunning 21 medals to rank first in the world per capita and 13th in the world overall.

 In 2022, Cameron showed that he had no intentions of slowing down, however, as he won a gold and three silver medals at the World Para Swimming Championships in Madeira.
 He also set a new world record, though this was later beaten by another competitor.

-He followed this up with 4 medals in the 2023 World Para Swimming Championships, despite being ill in the build-up to the event.
-His medals included gold in the 50m Backstroke S4.
+He followed this up with four medals in the 2023 World Para Swimming Championships, despite being ill in the build-up to the event.
+His medals included gold in the Men’s 50m Backstroke S4.

 At his fourth Paralympic Games at Paris 2024 – for which he was one of two official Opening Ceremony flagbearers for the NZ Paralympic Team – he reached the final of all four events he entered.
 He finished fourth in both the Men’s 50m Freestyle S4 and Men’s 50m Backstroke S4 narrowly missing a medal in both.